Hopf-Bautin and homoclinic bifurcations in a Saltzman-Maasch model with cubic feedback: The slow--fast model and critical manifold analysis

-The following subsections examine the local stability of the equilibria by computing the eigenvalues of the Jacobian matrix at each equilibrium point.
-In particular, we identify conditions under which the Jacobian admits a pair of purely imaginary eigenvalues, indicating the onset of oscillatory dynamics near equilibrium (see, for instance, \cite{Guckenheimer}).
+The next subsection examines the local stability of the equilibria by computing the eigenvalues of the Jacobian matrix at each equilibrium point.
+In particular, we identify conditions under which the Jacobian admits a pair of purely imaginary eigenvalues, a necessary condition for the onset of oscillatory dynamics near equilibrium (see, for instance, \cite{Guckenheimer}).